melowntech/workshop/tutorials/frontend/corine.rst

    :language: html
    :linenos:

-We also add some CSS sugar, for styling the layerswitcher panel and legend div:
+We also add some CSS sugar, for styling the layerswitcher, panel and legend div:

 .. literalinclude:: srcs/corine.html
    :lines: 10-36
    :language: css
    :linenos:

-At the end of the file, legend ``div`` element is add too
+At the end of the file, we add the legend ``div``

 .. literalinclude:: srcs/corine.html
    :lines: 42-44